ben-ngahere/ben-ngahere/README.md

 Mountain biking the trails, snowboarding, casual RPG gaming and tinkering with tech setups at home.

 ## 🤝 Let's Connect
-Always keen for a chat about tech!
+Always keen for a chat about tech and code!

 [LinkedIn](https://linkedin.com/in/ben-ngahere/) • [Email](mailto:ngahereben@gmail.com)